Sabine Brunswicker

-Education and career
+Education

-Brunswicker holds a Bachelor of Science in Engineering and Management Sciences from Technische Universität Darmstadt, Darmstadt, Germany, a Master of Commerce from University of New South Wales, Australia, a Master of Science in Engineering and Management Sciences from University of Technology, Darmstadt, Germany, and a Phd in Engineering Sciences with highest honor from University of Stuttgart, Germany.
-She won an award from the publisher John Wiley & Sons and the International Society for Professional Innovation Management, ISPIM, for the doctoral dissertation from an engineer named the Best Dissertation Award in 2012.
+Brunswicker holds a Bachelor of Science in Mechanical Engineering and Management Sciences from the University of Technology, Darmstadt, Germany, and a Master of Commerce from the University of New South Wales, Australia.
+She also earned a Master of Science in Mechanical Engineering and Management Sciences from the University of Technology, Darmstadt, Germany, and completed her PhD in Engineering Sciences with highest honors from the University of Stuttgart, Germany.
+Her doctoral dissertation received the Best Dissertation Award in 2012 from John Wiley & Sons and the International Society for Professional Innovation Management (ISPIM) as well as the Society for Production Engineering.